-- 1. Students are expected to log in regularly during the week and are expected to post substantive contributions to the discussion at those times.
-In addition, students are expected to respond to email requests and communications from the professor in a timely manner. - 2.
-Students should plan to spend a minimum of 3-5 hours each week participating online. - 3.
-There will be no make-up work for missed threaded discussions in the Discussion Board. - 4.
+- You must have a Sam Email Account and be able to access Blackboard to participate in this class.
+To successfully complete this course, students must actively use Blackboard minimally three times/week and spend about 8 hours working on assignments and discussions.
+Send an initial email to me at edu ajh@shsu.edu to confirm your Sam Mail Account and that you have successfully accessed Blackboard.
+Alternative emails will be used only in an emergency and will be included on the Student Information Card. - 2.
+Students are expected to log in regularly during the week and are expected to post at a minimum five(5) substantive contributions to the discussion at those times.
+A substantive contribution must address the professor's question and or the posts of other students.
+To be substantive, a post must be at least 150 words.
+"I agree with Matthew" is an example of a post but not a substantive contribution.
+In addition, students are expected to respond to email requests and communications from the professor in a timely manner. - 3.
+Students should plan to spend a minimum of 8 hours each week participating online. - 4.
+There will be no make-up work for missed threaded discussions in the Discussion Board. - 5.
 Academic honesty is expected in all work.
-Violations will result in course failure.
+Violations might result in course failure.
 Please note that SHSU policy regarding academic honesty specifically addresses appropriate use of electronic files and media.
 The department regularly monitors student work through a university purchased service entitled "Turn-it-in.com".
 In this program student work is compared to previous published work and a comparison (by percentage) is made of students' work to that of the original authors'.
-Plagiarism (putting someone else's work down as your own with no citation) is a serious violation of this policy. - 5.
+Plagiarism (putting someone else's work down as your own with no citation) is a serious violation of this policy. - 6.
 Use of good "Netiquette" is essential in an online environment.